lemasc/ndi-multimonitor/README.md

 I find out that it can create a new window monitor for each source, but that's time consuming for multiple screens to create.
 I decided to write my own.

-**Note: This project is made for internal use and for education It is not ready for production use.**
+**Note: This project is made for internal use and for education.
+It is not ready for production use.**

 ## Components